Configure Feign Client in Spring Boot

 loggerLevel: BASIC

-You can also configure each feign client individually from property file using feign client name or value.
+You can also configure each feign client individually from the property file using feign client name or value.
 Remember, we created our feign client with name @FeignClient(name = "postFeignClient", ...)

-Following properties can be configured for each feign client using name or value (e.g. postFeignClient):-
+The following properties can be configured for each feign client using name or value (e.g. postFeignClient):-

 feign: